UnderstandLingBV/Tuktu/documentation/processors/nosql/mongodb/tuktu.nosql.processors.mongodb.MongoDBUpdatumProcessor.json.md

-### tuktu.nosql.processors.mongodb.MongoDBInsertProcessor
+### tuktu.nosql.processors.mongodb.MongoDBUpdatumProcessor
-Inserts data into MongoDB.
+Updates data initially found in MongoDB with the content of the current tuktu datum.

   * **id** *(type: string)* `[Required]`